atxtechbro/tech-skills-gym/w3m-learning.md

-# W3M Browser Exercises
+# W3M Browser Learning Path

 A progressive series of exercises for learning the w3m text-based browser, following a Fibonacci sequence of complexity.

+## About This Learning Path

+This guide uses a Fibonacci sequence (1, 1, 2, 3, 5, 8, 13, 21) to create a natural progression of complexity:

+- **Level 1-2**: Basic navigation and viewing
+- **Level 3-5**: Intermediate features and file operations
+- **Level 8-21**: Advanced usage patterns and customizations

+This creates a learning curve that starts simple and gradually increases in complexity, with each level building upon skills from previous levels.

 ## How to Use This Guide

 1. Install w3m if not already installed: `sudo apt-get install w3m`
 2. Work through exercises in order
-3. Use `q chat` in your terminal for follow-up questions about any exercise
+3. Use Amazon Q for follow-up questions about any exercise
-4. Track your progress in a personal notes file
+4. Track your progress in personal notes

 ## Exercise 1: Basic Navigation (Fibonacci Level 1)